 Through passage of their respective energy bills, the House and Senate have taken a number of steps to bolster American energy innovation.

 Widespread public sector investment in basic energy technology is critical to complement private investment and drive long-term economic growth in America and globally.

 While the private sector plays the dominant role in commercializing new technologies, smart federal investments should seek to address gaps in the innovation process.

-Join the American Energy Innovation Council for an event that will examine the rationale and implications of expanding federal support for energy innovation.
+AEIC hosted an event to examine the rationale and implications of expanding federal support for energy innovation.